ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 - `#multiplayer`
 - `#userlog`

-The private chat channel names are to use the letter casing as they appear.
+Though you may not use them at all, the private chat channel names are to use the letter casing as they appear.

 #### Abbreviations